oleksiikraievyi/Elasticsearch-Inside/README.md

 This is a fully embedded version of [Elasticsearch][Elasticsearch] for integration tests.
 When the instance is created both the jvm and elasticsearch itself is extracted to a temporary location (2-3 seconds in my tests) and started (5-6 seconds in my tests).
 Once disposed everything is removed again.

-The instance will be started on a random port - full url available as Url property.## How to To use elasticsearch in integration tests simply instanciate it - in these tests I'm using the excellent client [Elasticsearch-NEST][nest]:```c# using (var elasticsearch = new Elasticsearch())
+The instance will be started on a random port - full url available as Url property.## How to To use elasticsearch in integration tests simply instantiate it - in these tests I'm using the excellent client [Elasticsearch-NEST][nest]:```c# using (var elasticsearch = new Elasticsearch())
 {
     ////Arrange